 (iii) Day-Ahead Demand Reduction Obligation – Each Market Participant shall have for

-each settlement interval a Day-Ahead Demand Reduction Obligation at each Location equal to the MWhs of its Demand Reduction Offers accepted by the ISO in the Day-Ahead Energy Market at that Location, increased by average avoided peak distribution losses.
+each settlement interval a Day-Ahead Demand Reduction Obligation at each Location equal to the MWhs of its Demand Reduction Offers or Baseline Deviation Offers accepted by the ISO in the Day-Ahead Energy Market at that Location, increased by average avoided peak distribution losses.
 Day-Ahead Demand Reduction Obligations shall have a positive value.

 (iv) Day-Ahead Adjusted Load Obligation – Each Market Participant shall have for each settlement interval a Day-Ahead Adjusted Load Obligation at each Location equal to the Day-Ahead Load Obligation adjusted by any applicable Day-Ahead internal bilateral transactions at that Location.